-The next time someone tells you that artificial intelligence will completely disrupt how retail stores operate, stop and ask what kind of A.I. they mean.
+The next time someone tells you that artificial intelligence will completely disrupt how retail stores operate, stop and ask what kind of artificial intelligence (AI) they mean.

-Instead of worrying about whether your Website needs a chatbot or outfitting grocery carts with sensors, shifting the conversation to A.I. based in reinforcement learning (a branch of artificial intelligence) will lead you to the most valuable opportunities.
+Instead of worrying about whether your website needs a chatbot or outfitting grocery carts with sensors, shifting the conversation to reinforcement learning in AI (a branch of artificial intelligence) will lead you to the most valuable opportunities.

 In real life, reinforcement learning tackles much more complicated questions and scenarios but the same idea applies: an agent observes what’s happening, takes an action, judges whether it’s good or bad, and adjusts behavior accordingly.